abakedapplepie/RealDeviceMap-tools/README.md

 #### Features coming soon
 * GeoJSON polygon importing
 * Manually add circles to your current route
+* Query RDM for last pokemon spawned - for running nest reports (eventually)
+  * Along those lines my grand scheme is to poll the spawns db while nest scanning to get statistics over time to build a highly confident nest report

 Have a feature you would like to see?
 I'm in the RDM Discord, hit me up.